-On the face of it, the arrival of the new administration in Washington is considered by some to be less favourable to sectors focused on delivering solutions within environmental markets, given a focus on cutting regulations and jobs, and scepticism about climate science from the likes of Energy Secretary Chris Wright.
+On the face of it, the arrival of the new administration in Washington is unhelpful to sectors focused on delivering solutions within environmental markets, given a focus on cutting regulations and jobs, and scepticism about climate science from the likes of Energy Secretary Chris Wright.
 Moreover, individual companies are responding to the changed landscape - most obviously BP's (not held by IEM) decision to abandon its earlier pledge to reduce oil and gas output.

-However, individual states retain significant power to pursue their own climate policies, so the manager believes that there remain significant opportunities in states with strong policy commitments, such as California.
-Also, in practice, it has been Republican states that have most benefitted from many of the environmental provisions of Biden's Inflation Reduction Act.
-Looser planning laws in states such as Texas have enabled, for example, the building of large new solar farms, and this trend appears likely to continue despite the harsher federal policy backdrop.
+However, individual states retain significant power to pursue their own climate policies, so there remain plentiful opportunities in the likes of deeply-Democratic California.
+Also, paradoxically, it has been Republican states that have most benefitted from many of the environmental provisions of Biden's Inflation Reduction Act (a major 2022 US law aimed at curbing inflation and supporting clean energy investment).
+Looser planning laws in states such as Texas have enabled, for example, the building of large new solar farms, and this looks set to continue despite the harsher federal policy backdrop.

-As explained in our previous note, just 8% of IEM's portfolio is accounted for by alternative energy.
-Moreover, the move towards increased fossil fuel production potentially may create opportunities for parts of the portfolio such as Clean Harbors, the hazardous waste treatment holding.
+As explained in our previous note, just 8% of IEM's portfolio is accounted for by alternative energy (non-fossil fuel energy sources, such as wind or solar).
+Moreover, the move towards increased fossil fuel production potentially provides opportunities for parts of the portfolio such as Clean Harbors, the hazardous waste treatment holding.